-If you have been bitten by a dog, you may be able to sue the dog owner for the injuries that you have sustained.
+If you were bitten by a dog, you may be able to sue the dog owner for the injuries that you have sustained.
 Sometimes, a settlement is reached without the need to file a lawsuit.
 However, there are times when you will have to file a lawsuit and sue the owner to recover the full compensation eligible to you.
-If you have been bitten by a dog, you will need to contact a personal injury lawyer like Christopher Jackson to assist you in moving forward.
+If you have been bitten by a dog, you will need to contact personal injury lawyer, Christopher Jackson to assist you in moving forward.

-If you have been bitten by a dog contact, Kentucky and Ohio dog bite lawyer, Christopher Jackson, for more information.
-The biggest issue we see is the owner of the dog does not have any insurance nor any assets to recover from.
+If you have been bitten by a dog, contact Kentucky and Ohio dog bite lawyer, Christopher Jackson, for more information.
+The biggest issue we see is that the owner of the dog does not have any insurance nor any assets to recover from.

-Some states adhere to a "one bite" or negligence rule, this determines if the owner should have been aware or not that the dog may bite and, whether or not the owner acted in accordance with this knowledge.
-Whether you reside in Ohio ro Kentucky if you have been bitten by a dog, contact a Personal injury lawyer in Kentucky and Ohio to find out if your state operates under the "one bite" or negligence rule.
+Some states adhere to a "one bite" or negligence rule, this determines if the owner should have been aware or not that the dog may bite and whether or not the owner acted in accordance with this knowledge.
+Whether you reside in Ohio or Kentucky, if you have been bitten by a dog, contact personal injury lawyer, Christopher Jackson, in Kentucky and Ohio to find out if you have a case.

 There is a Statue of Limitations in Kentucky and Ohio so you need to contact a lawyer immediately to see if you have a case.